 - Insulate ceilings, exterior walls, under floors, heat ducts and hot water pipes.
 You may qualify for programs that insulate your home.
 See Community Agencies That Can Help, another fact sheet in this Getting Through Tough Times series.

 - Select energy efficient lighting and fixtures when replacements are made.
 Use compact fluorescent light (CFL) and light emitting diodes (LED) bulbs wherever possible.

 - Turn off lights when not in use.

 - Close doors to unused rooms and shut off heat/air conditioning to those areas.

 - Hang clothes to dry instead of using a clothes dryer.

 - Take shorter showers or turn water off while shampooing hair and lathering up body.

-- Give up cable television connections that increase your monthly bill.
+- Give up landline, mobile phone, or cable connections that increase your monthly bills.

 Transportation and Upkeep